corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-developer.md

 ## Database schema setup when deploying a new CorDapp

-The procedure for Cordapp deployment is the same as for production systems apart from a simplified database update step.
+The procedure for CorDapp deployment is the same as for production systems apart from a simplified database update step.
 A CorDapp, which stores data in a custom table, should contain an embedded Liquibase database migration script.
 [Liquibase](http://www.liquibase.org) is used by Corda for the database schema management.